Richmond, Indiana: History

 The city was connected to the National Road, the first road built by the federal government and a major route west for pioneers of the 19th century.
 It became part of the system of National Auto Trails.
 The highway is now known as U.S. Route 40.
 One of the extant Madonna of the Trail monuments was dedicated at Richmond on October 28, 1928.
 It sits in a corner of Glen Miller Park adjacent to US 40.

 Richmond's cultural resources include two of Indiana's three Egyptian mummies.
 One is held by the Wayne County Historical Museum and the other by Earlham College's Joseph Moore Museum, leading to the local nickname "Mummy capital of Indiana".

 The arts were supported by a strong economy increasingly based on manufacturing.
 Richmond was once known as "the lawnmower capital" because it was a center for manufacturing of lawnmowers from the late 19th century through the mid-20th century.
 Manufacturers included Davis, Motomower, Dille-McGuire and F&N. The farm machinery builder Gaar-Scott was based in Richmond.
 The Davis Aircraft Co., builder of a light parasol wing monoplane, operated in Richmond beginning in 1929.

 After starting out in nearby Union City, Wayne Agricultural Works moved to Richmond.
 Wayne manufactured horse-drawn vehicles, including the "kid hack", a precursor of the motorized school bus.
 From the early 1930s through the 1940s, Richmond had several automobile designers and manufacturers.
 Among the automobiles locally manufactured were the Richmond, built by the Wayne Works; the "Rodefeld"; the Davis; the Pilot; the Westcott; and the Crosley.
 In the 1950s Wayne Works changed its name to Wayne Corporation, by then a well-known bus and school-bus manufacturer.
 In 1967 it relocated to a site adjacent to Interstate 70.
 The company was a leader in school-bus safety innovations, but closed in 1992 during a period of school-bus manufacturing industry consolidations.

 Richmond was known as the "Rose City" because of the many varieties once grown there by Hill's Roses.
 The company had several sprawling complexes of greenhouses, with a total of about 34 acre under glass.
 The annual Richmond Rose Festival honored the rose industry and was a popular summer attraction.

 Downtown explosion

 On April 6, 1968, an explosion triggered by a natural gas leak destroyed or damaged several downtown blocks and killed 41 people; more than 150 were injured.
-The event is documented in the book Death in a Sunny Street.
+The event is documented in the book Death in a Sunny Street: The Civil Defense Story of the Richmond, Indiana Disaster, April 6, 1968, compiled by Esther Kellner.